Itliong and the Manongs: The Contributions of Filipino Americans Philip Vera Cruz and Larry Itliong in Shaping the US Labor Movement

 Approximately 38% of students in the school’s surrounding area are of Filipino-American descent.

 In conclusion, Philip Vera Cruz and Larry Itliong were instrumental in achieving workers’ rights and promoting social justice for immigrants.
 Their tireless efforts continue to inspire and educate people, and their contributions to American society will always be remembered.

 The controversy of Itliong-Vera Cruz Middle School

-The IVCNC had been pushing for the change to honor Larry Itliong and Philip Vera-Cruz, who were important leaders in the Filipino-American community and were instrumental in organizing the United Farm Workers union in the 1960s.
+The IVCNC had been pushing for the change to honor Larry Itliong and Philip Vera-Cruz, essential Filipino-American leaders who were instrumental in organizing the United Farm Workers union in the 1960s.

 The IVCMC School today

 According to Public School Review, the Itliong-vera Cruz placed in the top 50% of all schools in California for overall test scores (math and reading).
-The majority of enrollees are 94% Asian, larger than the California state average of 77%.
+Most enrollees are 94% Asian, more significant than the California state average of 77%.